RWTH-EBC/AixLib/bin/02_CITests/README.md

 ### runUnitTests.py
 The regression test is implemented with the following command:
-	-  cd AixLib && python ../bin/02_CITests/UnitTests/runUnitTests.py -n 2 --single-package AixLib.Airflow --tool dymola
+`cd AixLib && python ../bin/02_CITests/02_UnitTests/reference_check.py -n 2 --tool dymola --single-package "AixLib.Airflow" --library AixLib --batch -DS 2020`
-Further information can be found under the following [link](https://git.rwth-aachen.de/sven.hinrichs/GitLabCI/-/blob/master/bin/04_Documentation/How_to_integrate_new_tests.md) and explains among other things how to create new UnitTests.
+Further information can be found under the following [link](../bin/04_Documentation/How_to_integrate_new_tests.md) and explains among other things how to create new UnitTests.